 Geopolitical challenges also seem to have an impact on CEOs' choices and decisions:

 - 43% of CEOs indicate that the changing pace of globalisation and protectionism are affecting their companies' global footprint.

 - More than half (52%) say that the political landscape has a bigger impact on their companies than in previous years.

 - Almost one in three (31%) think that there will be more protectionist policies in their countries.

 - Click here to download (PDF - 2,6MB)

-© 2023 KPMG, a Bahamian partnership and a member firm of the KPMG global organization of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
+© 2023 KPMG in Barbados and the Eastern Caribbean, a partnership registered in Barbados, Antigua and Barbuda, Saint Lucia and St. Vincent and the Grenadines, and a member firm of the KPMG global organization of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
 All rights reserved.